Eliminating Swivel Chair Processes in Ecommerce

 Improvements can be incremental

 You don’t have to eliminate every swivel chair process all at once.
 In almost all cases, improvements can be, and should be, made incrementally.
-This is possibly the best reason to get started, because it can cost you as much or as little as you like initially.
+This is possibly the best reason to get started because it can cost you as much or as little as you like initially.
 You can start with the low-hanging fruit that will provide the biggest impact, prove to your stakeholders that the benefits are real, and then proceed further as you see fit.

-This also gives you the opportunity to learn whether the consultant that you are working with is a good long term partner.
+This also gives you the opportunity to learn whether the consultant that you are working with is a good long-term partner.
 Let the consultant prove their expertise and the value of their partnership.

 Swivel chair in the real world

 As you can see, eliminating swivel chair from your ecommerce business processes can be one of the most beneficial business goals you can make.
 The end result will only make your business more successful and able to thrive.
 Not only will your efficiencies and profit margins improve, but you may gain a business partnership that will help to advance your technical goals even further.
-A company’s success isn’t about their products or services anymore, but rather the competitive edge they gain by being technology leaders behind the scenes.
+A company’s success isn’t about their products or services anymore, but rather the competitive edge they gain by being technology leaders behind the scenes with business automation.